 Does my state exchange offer coverage for autism treatment?

-Each state has created a state exchange that acts as the marketplace where you can purchase insurance.
-If you live in one of the 27 states listed below or in Washington, D.C., then your state exchange offers coverage for autism treatment.
+Each state offers either a state-based marketplace, a federally-facilitated marketplace, or a state-federal partnership marketplace that acts as the marketplace where you can purchase insurance.
+If you live in one of the 27 states listed below or in Washington, D.C., then your state offers coverage for autism treatment through its marketplace.

 State Exchanges Offering Coverage for Autism Treatment

-(In addition to autism coverage through the state exchange, you may live in a state with an autism mandate.
+(In addition to autism coverage through the state or federal marketplace, you may live in a state with an autism mandate.
 That means that you may already have a health insurance policy that is required to cover autism treatment.
 To find out more, go to CenterforAutism.com and click on the Affordable Care Act banner.)

 How much will it cost?